JaeNuguid/Kids-Portal-Web-Browser/README.md

 <br>

 - Q: Why do I receive errors when changing some configurations?
-- A: Kids Portal is relying on a free realtime database to transfer data between devices.
+- A: Kids Portal is relying on a free real-time database to transfer data between devices.
 Error occurs due to out-of-sync instances that may be caused by delays, bottlenecks, and more.

 <br>